2013 design School Portfolio.

 4/ On white space

-Two negatives make
+Two negatives for positive

-4/ On exhibitionism
+4/ On exhibition

-An exhibition is today.
+An exhibition is everyday———today

 5/ On Constance

-I was honored to be invited back to school multiple times to give a presentation on the portfolio for other students.
+I was honored to be invited back

-I was wearing a blazer and trousers I'd gotten just for this from the Men's Wearhouse and I despised both articles because they were too snug and expensive for my situation ——— regardless, I was made to present and explain my work through this discomfort, which think was very powerful for my personal growth.
-This is precisely what I had been looking for, I navigated through the design program deliberately as I went to school on the GI Bill (which can be a challenge by itself) during a precarious time in life so I wanted to ensure I got the core.
+During my portfolio showing I was wearing a blazer and trousers I'd gotten special for the event from the Men's Wearhouse.
+I despised both articles because they were both too snug and too expensive for my situation ——— regardless, I was made to present and explain my work through this discomfort, which I think was very powerful for my personal design growth.
+This is precisely what I'd been looking for.